 The startLaunch operation is a significant source of jitter.
 The start launch phase of deployment produces the largest amount of jitter in the LE-DAnCE deployment process.
 Prior experiments [23] conducted on DAnCE showed this jitter stemmed from the dynamic loading of component implementations at runtime and can be alleviated by directly compiling component implementations and plan metadata into the deployment infrastructure [24].
-While this approach reduces jitter and latency, it is also invasive to the D&C implementation, hard to maintain, and removes much of the flexibility from the D&C toolchain.
-Our future work is exploring more flexible ways to reduce this jitter via work that builds on these previous efforts at static configuration of not only the component middleware (CIAO), but also the plug-in architecture of LE-DAnCE.
+While this approach reduces jitter and latency, it is also invasive into the D&C implementation, hard to maintain, and removes much of the flexibility from the D&C toolchain.
+Our future work is exploring more flexible ways to reduce this jitter via work that builds on these previous efforts.